inglettronald/guard/README.md

 And hopefully more!
 This project will probably take some time, considering I'm new to compiler plugins, and I'm only able to do this when I have free time outside of work.
 However, I think it would be a novel (and useful) idea to bring optional chaining out of kotlin and into java.
-Considering that projects like `Lombok` have gotten so popular as well, I feel like there *might* be some people who also would appreciate the boiler-plate reduction that this would bring as well?
+Considering that projects like `Lombok` have gotten so popular as well, I feel like there *might* be some people who also would appreciate the boiler-plate reduction that this would bring?

 There is probably some valid criticism to this idea in that it's a bit silly to use a verbose language if you don't want to be verbose.
 However, I counter this with the super thought out "choice is cool" argument.